israfiel-a/cobalt/README.md

 ---

 #### Usage
 If you, for some reason, wish to build this operating system, a build script is provided alongside the code.
 Simply run the script and you'll be all good with the newest build.
+Note that you require a GCC installation built with x86_64-elf in mind.

 ---

 #### Dependencies
 In order to build properly, Cobalt needs the following dependencies.

+- GCC: The GNU compiler collection.
+An x86_64-elf cross-compiler is required to compile this project.
 - NASM: The Netwide Assembler.
 This is the flavor of assembly this project is written in.
 - QEMU: A robust virtual machine service.
 This is just for running the OS--and any VM software will do.